All Products

 • Precheck and Report Errors: checks whether the destination database is empty.
 If the destination database is empty, the precheck is passed.
 Otherwise, an error is returned during the precheck and the data migration task cannot be started.

-• Ignore Errors and Proceed: skips the precheck on whether the destination database is empty.
+• Ignore Errors and Proceed: skips the Check the existence of objects in the destination database. check item.

 Warning